helder0xff/trxos/README.md

 This is a very lightweight OS.
-Very, very.
+Very, very lightweight.